MONKEY MUSIC LIMITED – PRIVACY NOTICE

 Where the individual is not a child you must ensure the individual concerned is aware of the various matters detailed in this Privacy Notice, as those matters relate to that individual, including our identity, how to contact us, the way in which we collect and use personal data and our personal data disclosure practices, that individual's right to obtain access to the personal data and make complaints about the handling of the personal data, and the consequences if the personal data is not provided.

-6 ACCURACY OF YOUR PERSONAL INFORMATION
+7 - ACCURACY OF YOUR PERSONAL INFORMATION

 It is important that the personal data we hold about you is accurate and current and we take all reasonable precautions to ensure that this is the case but we do not undertake to check or verify the accuracy of personal data provided by you.
 Please keep us informed if your personal data changes during your relationship with us either by logging onto your account on the website or by contacting us.
 We will not be responsible for any losses arising from any inaccurate, inauthentic, deficient or incomplete personal data that you provide to us.

 Where we no longer need to process your personal data for the purposes set out in this Privacy Notice then we will delete your personal data from our system.
 This means that if you or your child does not attend a Monkey Music class for a long period of time and then return to us then we may not have retained your details.
 In such instances, with our apologies, you may need to register with us again in order to receive our goods and services.

 Your personal data belongs to you and your family and we would like you to be comfortable with the level of information you disclose to us: you do not have to provide us with any personal data if you do not wish to do so.

 However, please be aware that we do need to use your personal data in order to fulfil our contractual obligations to you and to provide you with the goods and services you have elected to receive.
 In creating a profile on our system you are providing us with the basic personal data that we need in order to do this.

 Where we ask for your consent to process your personal data, you are free to withdraw any consent you may give.
-In addition you are entitled to object to any other processing of your personal data we carry out where we do so in accordance with our own legitimate interests, a list of which is set out in section 4.4 (please also see section 8.5 below for a list of your rights in this respect).
+In addition you are entitled to object to any other processing of your personal data we carry out where we do so in accordance with our own legitimate interests, a list of which is set out in the table above (please also see below for a list of your rights in this respect).
 Please note, however, that where you do withdraw your consent or otherwise object to our processing of your personal data then this may impact our ability to provide you with goods and services (e.g. if we cannot contact you to tell you about a venue change or if you withdraw consent to our using any health-related information you provide about your child).

-8.1 Your right to access your personal data in our possession
+a.
+Your right to access your personal data in our possession

 You have the right to obtain from us confirmation as to whether or not we are processing your personal data and, where that is the case, access such personal data and be made aware of the information set out in this Privacy Notice in relation to such data.

 If you would like to exercise this right, please contact us using the contact details set out above.
 We do not usually charge for this but if we consider the request to be excessive or involve a disproportionate amount of labour on our part we reserve the right to apply an administration fee of £10 (or the sum permitted under applicable law) to respond to any such request by you.

-8.2 Your right to have inaccurate personal data rectified
+b.
+Your right to have inaccurate personal data rectified

 You have the right to obtain from us the rectification of inaccurate personal data that we hold and which concerns you.
 We will do this without undue delay.
 If you would like to exercise this right, please contact us using the contact details set out above.